gitlabhq/gitlabhq/doc/user/project/issues/issues_functionalities.md

 if the label doesn't exist yet, when you click **Edit**, it opens a dropdown menu from which you can select **Create new label**.

 #### 8. Weight **[STARTER]**

-- Attribute a weight (in a 0 to 9 range) to that issue.
-Easy to complete should weight 1 and very hard to complete should weight 9.
+- Assign a weight.
+Larger values are used to indicate more effort is required to complete the issue.
+Only positive values or zero are allowed.

 Learn more on the [Issue Weight documentation](../../../workflow/issue_weight.md).